 I discussed my options with my optometrist, and he suggested a couple of excellent surgery centres in a nearby city.
-One was a chain outfit with centres across the country, that uses a data-science approach to optimise outcomes.
+One was a chain outfit (TLC) with centres across Canada and the US, that uses a data-science approach to optimise outcomes.
 Not only overall outcomes across the country, but also tuned for the local climatic conditions (humidity and air pressure can affect the laser performance, so they tune the laser in each individual city to optimise overall outcomes in that city).
 As a data scientist, this approach has appeal to me.

 The other centre he suggested had been one of the first lasik centres and had the longest experience in doing lasik of any centre in my area of the country.